 If the matter is urgent because legal action has been threatened or a default notice has been served a complaint should be lodged with the relevant dispute resolution scheme at the same time as writing to the credit provider.

 Step 2: If the application is rejected by the credit cprovider, apply to a dispute resolution scheme

-If the credit provider rejects an application under section 72 (as it then was) or does not respond to the application within 21 days, the debtor can apply to the dispute resolution scheme of which the credit provider is a member for assistance in resolving the dispute.
+If the credit provider rejects an application under section 72 of the NCC (as it then was) or does not respond to the application within 21 days, the debtor can apply to the dispute resolution scheme of which the credit provider is a member for assistance in resolving the dispute.

-The debtor can also apply to a court for an order under section 74 (as it then was) that the credit provider change the contract in one of the ways set out in section 72(2) (as it then was).
+The debtor can also apply to a court for an order under section 74 of the NCC (as it then was) that the credit provider change the contract in one of the ways set out in section 72(2) of the NCC (as it then was).
 An application under section 74 can only be made if the debtor has already applied to the credit provider for the change under section 72.

 Hardship application process – contracts entered into on or after 1 March 2013